zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

     uses: ./.github/workflows/integration-test.yml
 ```

-> :bulb: **Tip:** Each Reusable workflow takes the place of a job and is run on a separate machine.
-As such outputs
+{% include note.html content="Each Reusable workflow takes the place of a job and is run on a separate machine.
-> from one job need to be defined as outputs/inputs explicitly to pass information between jobs
+As such outputs from one job need to be defined as outputs/inputs explicitly to pass information between jobs" %}

 ```yaml
 name: Integration Test the Examples